manu042k/my-portfolio/README.md

 ## Deployment

-Addination the website is available at : https://manoj042k.netlify.app/
+The website is available at : https://manoj042k.netlify.app/